tarantool/doc/doc/reference/reference_rock/dbms.rst

     ---
     ...

-Create a Lua function that will connect to the MySQL server, (using some factory default values for the port and user and password), retrieve one row, and display the row.
+Create a Lua function that will connect to the MySQL server instance, (using some factory default values for the port and user and password), retrieve one row, and display the row.
 For explanations of the statement types used here, read the Lua tutorial earlier in the Tarantool user manual.